percifax/portfolio-for-creatives/README.md

 - Change the social media link addresses.
 - Replace the demo words in the footer with your own bio.
 - Replace the demo words on a project page with your own project title and project description.

-**More advanced changes:**

-- A solid working knowledge of HTML and CSS is required for more advanced changes.
-JavaScript knowledge is also helpful for custom effects.
-A great place to start is https://www.codecademy.com/catalog/language/html-css.

 **CSS Structure:**